BioforestChain/developer.bfmeta.com/en/API_Reference/PC_full_node/Interface_list/transaction.md

 - Return parameters：none
 ## 37 Accept batches of arbitrary asset swap events
 ### 37.1 Create events that accept bulk arbitrary asset swaps
+- Introduction
+    - Accept any type of asset swap (multiple assets for one asset)
+    - Exchange some assets in your account for some on-chain frozen assets
 - The full name of the interface：`trBeExchangeAnyMulti`
 - Interface abbreviation：`tbeaym`
 - Callable methods：`Http,Websocket,command line`